PharmRJ/prplx/pharmrjSite/content/posts/ear.md

    - ear
    - pharmacy
 ---
 _Disclaimer: This blog post contains some affiliate links.
 I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
-It’s a win for everyone, really_
+It’s a win for everyone, really_☕

 ## The Ear Examination Evolution